 Leather furniture is to be cleaned regularly – once a year is probably ideal and with brand new furniture, a minimum of three months after purchase.

 Placing the leather furniture so it is not exposed to direct sunlight or direct halogen bulbs will help preserve it.
 These light sources will cause your leather to dry out and fade.

 Placement away from radiators and other heat sources to prevent acceleration of dehydration is necessary.

-There are several ways to maintain leather correctly and there are several wrong was.
+There are several ways to maintain leather correctly and there are several wrong ways.
 Below is a summary of the don’ts.

-- If too fatty caring agents are applied to often the surplus fat may discolour the leather (pure aniline and nubuck), or result in cracking of the finished surface (surface plastic limited leather types).
-This looks like wear, but is in reality a result of surplus fat settling between the finish and the leather.
+- If too fatty caring agents are applied too often, the surplus fat may discolour the leather, or result in cracking of the finished surface.
+This looks like wear but is in reality a result of surplus fat settling between the finish and the leather.

 - Use of wrong caring agents may degrade leather instead of preserving it.
-Some Consumers have been known to apply other perishable agents with no antioxidants, e.g. lard of milk, which accelerates degradation.
+Some consumers have been known to apply other perishable agents with no antioxidants, e.g. lard of milk, which accelerates degradation.
 Soft soap and other alkaline detergents with pH-values too far from the ideal value of skin 6.8 should be avoided as well.
 The pH-Value of leather is normally between 3.5 and 4 – consequently the pH-value of caring agents should be between 4 and 6.
 Finally hard chemicals and determents like Ajax (general purpose cleaners), chlorine or synthetic detergents should not be applied, and as far as possible benzene, turpentine, and spirit should be avoided.
-A rule of thumb is not to apply a material that one would no use one one’s skin
+A rule of thumb is not to apply an agent that one would not use on one’s skin

 - Too frequent care wears the leather.